 Polymerization techniques can differ from each other because there are multiple polymerization methods with different purposes and results.
-One of them is step growth and chain growth polymerization.
+One of them is step growth polymerization vs chain growth polymerization.

 Step growth and chain growth are extensive methods of polymerization.
 They utilize monomers with distinct attributes and characteristics and display different growth patterns.